JohnStortaJr/basic-aws-wordpress/README.md

 ## tf files
 Terraform uses `.tf` files for the configuration.
 You can split your configuration up into as many, or as few, files as you desire.
 Terraform will view all files together as though they were one big file.
+Terraform tries to infer dependencies based on the resources used and build the infrastructure in the appropriate order.

 Refer to the comments within each `.tf` file for specific information about what it contains.

 It may be helpful to review the files in this order.